Syednazirhussain/LaravelSanctum/README.md

 php artisan migrate
 ```

-To feed some sample data into your database table then run the below command:
+To feed some sample data into your database tables, then run the below command:

 ```bash
 php artisan db:seed